Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 • medications for weight management, whether for weight loss or gain

-• over-the-counter medicines
+• over-the-counter (OTC) medications

 • fertility medications

-• medicines for cosmetic purposes
+• medications for cosmetic purposes

 • medications to treat erectile dysfunction

-• Medicare Cost plans
+Medicare Advantage plans

 Alternatively, a person can get Part D as part of a Medicare Advantage (Part C) policy.
-Medicare Advantage typically bundles A, B, and D together in one plan.
+Medicare Advantage typically bundles parts A, B, and D together in one plan.
 It is important to note that an individual must have Medicare parts A and B to be eligible for Medicare Advantage.

-However, in this case, someone may be disenrolled from Medicare Advantage and returned to original Medicare coverage.
+However, in this case, someone may be disenrolled from Medicare Advantage and returned to Original Medicare coverage.
 Examples of plans that this policy could affect include:

-A person who wishes to do this without losing their Medicare Advantage coverage can only do so in:
+A person who wishes to add Part D coverage without losing their Medicare Advantage coverage can do so in only:

-• private fee-for-service plans
+• PFFS plans

-• Medical Savings Account plans
+• MSA plans

-• cost plans
+• Cost plans

 • some employer-sponsored Medicare health plans

 In some cases, a person may wish to compare the costs of Part D coverage with private insurance they may have through work or other agencies.
-Once an individual has decided on a plan suitable for their needs, there are several ways to enroll, including:

 • completing and mailing a paper enrollment form